saperio/grunt-image-size/README.md

 ```
 From `image_data` it can be accessed with `grunt.config.get('image_data')` or via template `<%= image_data %>`

+### Development and testing

+Please, lint the code before posting PRs.

+Run `npm test` to lint the code.
+See some errors?
+Run `npm run format` to fix them.

 ## License
 Copyright (c) 2014 SAPer.
 Licensed under the MIT license.